-Upon entrance we immediately noticed a colossal horse looming over us like an oversized toy, and we immediately ran over to play with it.
+It was a hot, dusty day when we leapt off the bus at the gates of Troy.
+Avoiding eye contact and all forms of acknowledgement we sped past the sellers waving cheap trinkets and prepared ourselves for an amazing journey through classical literature (wow, I made that sound really boring).
+Upon entrance we immediately noticed a wooden horse looming over us like an oversized toy, and we immediately rushed over to play with it.
 This project was built to resemble the renowned wooden horse used in Homer’s myth, a Greek trick that successfully captured the city from the Trojans.

 After ten years of fighting the Greek forces were still unable to breach Troy’s defences and all the men were more than ready to accept defeat and return home.
 The war seemed lost for the Greeks until Odysseus, one of the brightest among them (or at least the most imaginative), thought up a crazy strategy to get them inside the walls– so crazy it just had to work.
 Within three days the Greeks constructed a wooden horse, an offering to Athena to allow them safe passage home, and then sailed away from Troy until they were out of sight.
 The Trojans, believing the war to have finally ended, brought the horse into the city as a trophy and celebrated their victory with much drinking, boozing, and especially quaffing.
 However, late at night when all the soldiers had drunk themselves to sleep, a secret cache of 40 Greeks crept out from the wooden horse’s belly, weapons in hand.
 They slew the guards, opened the gates, and signalled the Greek fleet of ships (that had been hiding behind an island) to return to the city.
 Now that the enemy had entered Troy’s impenetrable walls it was all over for the Trojans and the Greeks mercilessly conquered one of the greatest cities of antiquity.